 For its fourth year, AAC returned to the Radisson Hotel in Nashua which provided a scenic backdrop for photos and plenty of space for attendees.
 Known for being a fun and laid-back convention, this year's event was soured by the attitude and behavior of the con's staff, which has gone downhill since the convention’s inception.
 Security staff were witnessed being flat out rude and threatening attendees on multiple occasions, and the convention’s refusal to police its often out-of-control young attendee base irked many older congoers.
 In addition, the maturity level of the programming and events was disappointing; most ended in 4chan-esque jokes, toilet humor, or relied on the outright bullying of paying attendees.
 Also frustrating for veteran attendees is the convention staff's inability to accept criticism and take steps to prevent previous mistakes, tried the patience of those who see the same things go wrong year after year.
 Although this convention was at one time youthful and fun, its staffing and programing choices need to be reevaluated.

 I’d had fun at this con in the past and was excited that it was returning to the beautiful castle-like Radisson once again.
-Unfortunately things were not off to a good start Friday night when AAC security spent our entire wait in the pre-reg line screaming, rolling their eyes, and berating attendees.
+Unfortunately things were not off to a good start Friday night when we spent our wait in the pre-reg line with AAC security staff screaming, rolling their eyes, and berating attendees.
 We were up against the wall trying to avoid traffic, but they had placed the registration table in the middle of a hallway where it was very difficult to avoid being bumped into.
-Everyone was cooperative and followed every rude direction, and the attitude of the staff was unwarranted and made everyone feel unwelcome.
+Everyone was cooperative and the attitude of the staff was unwarranted and made everyone feel unwelcome.

 Saturday morning I wore my new Fran costume from Final Fantasy XII and got some great photos in the woods behind the hotel.
-I hung out with Sketch in Artist’s Alley and met some amusing steampunk artists who had a Kiwi bird as their mascot.
-They were amazed that Sketch and I had actually been to New Zealand and seen real Kiwi birds… though theirs looked completely different with a top hat and monocle!
-That evening we got into our Vocaloid costumes for the masquerade and went to PatD’s hotel room to rehearse.
+I hung out with Sketch in Artist’s Alley and met some amusing steampunk artists who had a kiwi bird as their mascot.
+They were amazed that Sketch and I had actually been to New Zealand and seen real kiwis, though I had to admit none was as dapper as theirs with a top hat and monocle!
+That evening we got into our Vocaloid costumes for the masquerade and went to PatD’s hotel room to rehearse our skit.
 He was running a few minutes late and texted us to wait outside the room.
-In the few minutes we were there, a member of AAC’s security staff spotted us and proceeded to march over, inform us that he was “important” and threatened he could “make trouble for us.”
-We explained we were waiting for Patrick and he told us we were "lying" and didn't respond when we asked what the problem was.
-When we tried to walk away he threatened to "confiscate" our badges...even though it was a public hallway and we didn't even need badges to be there.
+While we did, a member of AAC’s security staff spotted us and proceeded to march over, inform us that he was “important” and threatened he could “make trouble for us.”
+We explained we were waiting for Patrick and asked what the problem was.
+The staff member claimed we were "lying" and threatened to "confiscate" our badges even though it was a public hallway.
 Suffice to say he scampered off pretty quickly when Patrick showed up, but we did not appreciate being harassed by a power-hungry teenager.